malliapi/frankfurt-new-starter/README.md

 Google Translate

-mytaxi
+mytaxi - Book a Taxi in Frankfurt

-Allo
+Allo - Google

 AirBnB

-DB Navigator
+DB Navigator - Train and Transport App for Frankfurt

 Google Maps

+Duo Lingo - Learn German.

 ## Sims
 You are likely to be using Pay as You Go sims for a while.
 There are data sims for tablets that you can use on the phone - Ortel is good.
-10Gb per month for €20 euros pay as you go.
+5Gb per month for €20 euros pay as you go.

+Ortel is best if change the provider on your hand set to use the o2 network.
+4G in Eschborn and Frankfurt.

+Place to buy an ortel data sim is near mainbahnhoff train station - [Internet cafe](https://www.degussa-bank.de/bank-shop-eschborn-plaza)

 A sim for calling back home, a cheap lebara or Lyca can be picked up for €8-10 euros.
 Dump it when you are finished and get a new one.
 This has 500Mb data and 250 minutes calling.